 Andrew Jones is one of the most famous speaker designers in the world.
 While his work usually costs in the mid five figures range, he occasionally designs an affordable speaker.
 ELAC's Uni-Fi UB5 is the fruit of one such endeavor.
 Needless to say, he has managed to pack an incredible amount of performance in an affordable price range.

 Edifier is among the few manufacturers who insist that active speakers can meet the requirements of quality audio.
 Their S1000DB gives you a mix of both worlds.
 You get a great sound combined with the type of connectivity and versatility that only a good active set can provide.
-Needless to say, their speakers are great.
+Needless to say, their speakers are great for all manner of use cases, and will work well across a variety of settings given their form factor.

 ELAC is not the only brand Andrew Jones cooperated with.
 One of his most affordable heavy hitters sports a Pioneer badge and goes by the name of SP-BS22-LR.
 These tiny speakers are among the very best in their highly affordable price range.
-There is so much potential packed into a tiny package that simply works.
+There is so much potential packed into a tiny package that simply works, which is very refreshing to encounter.

 MB42X from Micca were designed to offer great value in a segment of the market where there isn't much room for that.
 This is why Micca packed this speaker with as much raw performance as they possibly could.
 The result of that effort is a speaker that hits hard and comes with a super affordable price tag.